Financial Aid Jargon Handbook

 Prepayment: Any amount paid on a loan before it is required to be paid in the terms of the promissory note.
 There is never a penalty for prepaying principal or interest on Direct Loans.

-Promissory Note: A legally binding contract between the U.S. Department of Education and a borrower.
+Master Promissory Note: A legally binding contract between the U.S. Department of Education and a borrower.
 In this document, the borrower promises to repay the loan.
 The promissory note contains the terms and conditions of the loan, including how and when the loan must be repaid.
-Please also see our introduction of the Master Promissory Note.

 Repayment Schedule: A statement provided by the Direct Loan Servicing Center to the borrower that lists the amount borrowed, the amount of monthly payments, and the date payments are due.